FEAR the Lord

 © 2025.
 All rights reserved.

-By God’s grace, this website was created to share His Word, encourage others in their faith, and lead people to a personal relationship with Jesus Christ.
+By God’s grace, this website, The Message of God, was created to share His Word, encourage others in their faith, and lead people to a personal relationship with Jesus Christ.
 God has uniquely designed and equipped every believer to take part in His work, and this website is one small expression of that calling.

 All glory, honor, and praise belong to God alone.
 I am deeply grateful to Christ’s Commission Fellowship (CCF)—God’s instrument in helping me know Jesus personally and grow in a deeper, more intimate relationship with Him.
 The messages shared here are inspired by past CCF sermons, which have greatly influenced my walk with the Lord.